webdriverio/webdriverio/SRS Document.md

 WebdriverIO is based on NodeJS, which is considered to be a JSON Wire Protocol implementation.
 It performs automated testing using a RESTful architecture.

 With the support of the WebdriverIO library, the user builds the script in JavaScript.
-In that case the Service request is transmitted through NodeJS as an HTTP instruction.
-It apllies the JSON Wire protocol and the service module redirects the request to the webbrowser.
+In that case, the Service request is transmitted through NodeJS as an HTTP instruction.
+It appllies the JSON Wire protocol and the service module redirects the request to the webbrowser.

 Then the browser executes the user actions after getting the instruction, ensuring that the application functionalities are legitimate.

 ## 2.2 Product Functions
-Using this WebdriverIO, user can automate modern web written in  React, Angular, Polymeror Vue.js as well as native mobile applications for Android and iOS.
+Using this WebdriverIO, a user can automate modern web written in  React, Angular, Polymeror Vue.js as well as native mobile applications for Android and iOS.

 * WebDriver Protocol (for cross browser testing)
 * Chrome Dev Tools Protocol (for chromium based automation)